 In January 2013, we acquired all outstanding preferred and common stock of Tarsus Medical, Inc. ("Tarsus") for \$4.7 million consisting of \$3.1 million in cash (including working capital adjustments of \$0.2 million) and contingent consideration with an estimated acquisition date fair value of approximately \$1.6 million.
 The potential maximum undiscounted contingent consideration consists of a first milestone payment of up to \$1.5 million and a second payment of up to \$11.5 million.
 These payments are based on reaching certain sales of acquired products.
+During the second quarter of 2014, we adjusted the fair value of the contingent consideration to zero as we no longer believe the achievement of the sales targets is probable.
 Tarsus Medical, Inc. is a podiatry device company addressing clinical needs associated with diseases and injuries of the foot and ankle.